The BioFiles - Bill Hubick

 Distribution and habitat

 L. album is native to Eurasia, from Ireland in the west to Japan in the east.
 It has three subspecies, subsp. album in the western part of the range, subsp. crinitum in the southern part in southwest Asia (Turkey to Nepal), and subsp. barbatum in the far east of mainland Asia and in Japan.[9][10]
 It is common in England, rare in the west and northern Scotland, and introduced to eastern Ireland.[11]
-In the British Isles L. album is abundant, found on roadsides, around hedges, and in abandoned places.[2][12][13]
+It is abundant in the British Isles, where it is found on roadsides, around hedges, and in abandoned places.[2][12][13]

 L. album was introduced to North America, where it is widely naturalised.